WISE-PaaS/static-page-sample/README.md

 # static-page-sample

-This is sample code to demonstrate how to deploy a simple static page to the WISE-PaaS.
+**This is a sample code to demonstrate how to deploy a simple static page to the WISE-PaaS.**

 ## Screenshot
 ![static page](static/media/static-page-screenshot.png)